ngoctnq/ABC-End-View/README.md

 The GUI is in `utils_gui.py`, which requires imports from wxPython.
 It is precompiled for Windows 10, 64-bit into the given executable.
 If it doesn't work, please run it from source.

 ## Dependencies
 Technically, you can comment out `BeautifulSoup4` and the fetch methods as it is already cached in the `janko_cache` folder.
-In contrary, the `wxPython` module is required for GUI.
+The `wxPython` module is required for GUI.

 `BeautifulSoup4` can be installed via `pip` for most OSes. `wxPython` has an installer that works fine on Windows, but messes up on El Capitan.
 Another way to get `wxPython` on Mac that worked for me is installing through Homebrew with `brew install wxpython`.
-I never tried on Linux, but it should be either the case of standalone, or via a package manager.
+I never tried on Linux, but it should be easy to be installed via either a standalone, or a package manager.

 ## How to run
 There are 4 ways to run this - 2 for each file: